sigpwned/espresso/README.md

 # ESPRESSO

-Espresso is a library of streamlined Java Beans for modern Java.
+Espresso is a library of streamlined Java Beans for Java version 8 or higher.

 ## Goals